 It is one of the largest complexes of Ways of the Cross in Europe, covering seven kilometers.
 Just like hundreds of years ago, believers go on walking routes to replicate the road of Christ’s suffering.
 During the Pentecost, the hills here are filled with the songs of tearful pilgrims.
 More information: https://cityofmercy.lt/en_GB/marsrutai/vilniaus-kalvariju-kryziaus-kelias/

-Our tours on Easter
+Vilnius walking tours on Easter

 If 7 kilometers hike is a bit too much, then you can join our tours and discover the important sites and stories of Vilnius.
+Book your spot on free Old Town & Uzupis tour in advance and we will help you to get the best of your trip to Vilnius.